Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

 <hr class="hr-solid">

-If you hit a creature with this weapon and deal damage to the creature, the next attack roll by a creature other than you against that creature has **:d20-adv: Advantage**{ .d20 } until the start of your next turn.
+If you hit a creature with this weapon and deal damage to the creature, the next attack roll by a creature other than you against that creature has **:d20-adv: Advantage**{.d20} until the start of your next turn.

 ---